DrewDahlman/dockerize-all-the-things/docker-scaffold/readme.md

 ## Post scaffold
 After you do the initial scaffold of the app you can comment out the `ENTRYPOINT` from the dockerfile and then add the command in `docker-compose.yml`

+Make sure to run `docker-compose down` and then make your changes, then run `docker-compose build` after making these changes in order for your container to know there are changes.
+From that point you should good to go.

 ```yml
 version: '2'
 services: